Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/Results/ReportTemplate.md

 | DEPARTMENT_LOCAL_ID | Id, as specified by submitting organization, of the department where the exam was performed
 | DISCLAIMER | Disclaimer line which can be configured by site

+*To maintain backward compatibility, there are a handful of placeholders you might find in your templates that are not listed above.
+These Placeholders should only be altered by or under the supervision of IRIS support personnel.*

 ### Administrator Application
 To see and/or customize any result template for your organization login to the IRIS [Admin](https://admin.retinalscreenings.com) application.
 You can view/edit templates specified at the Organization level or the Client/Site level.